guilhermevialle/Codify/readme.md

 # Codify

-This project are in progress.

-Codify is a music app that allows users to listen to local PC music located in the downloads folder.
+Codify is a music app that allows users to listen to music locally on their PC offline.

 ## Preview